Abishek2208/M2_EMBSYS/Miniproject/1_REQUIREMENT/Readme.md

 # 4W and 1H
 What - A digital clock to see current time.

-Why - To get to know about electric circuits better.
+Why - To get to know about electronic circuits better.

 When - Whenever needed, one should be able to see the time.

-Where - Wherever he is.
+Where - To an individual wrist or wall